Exploring Equivalent Fractions

 Read aloud the book Fraction Fun by David Adler & Nancy Tobin.

 Give students a paper plate and have them discuss how to fold the plate to show ½, ¼, and ⅛.
 Have them color ½ in one color, ¼ in another color and ⅛ in a third color.
-Tell them that this activity is just a warm up to the ideas.
+Tell them that this activity is just a warmup to the ideas.
 They will participate in 4 lessons that will give them more experience naming fractions and finding equivalent fractions.
 This will lead nicely into the engage for lesson 1.

 Lessons